xiongjia/recycle.bin/README.md

 * ```grunt serv``` - Build the 'dist' folder and launch the local Web Server (http://localhost:9000).

  NOTE:
-  You must export the VimWiki content to the output folder before your run this grunt command.
+  You must export the VimWiki content to the output folder before you run these grunt tasks.